samAricha/RetrofitApiTemplateAndroid/README.md

 ## Project Structure

-- `api/` - Contains the Retrofit service interfaces for network calls.
+- `data/` - Contains the Retrofit service interfaces and data model classes for network calls.
-- `model/` - Contains the data model classes.
+- `keys/` - Contains files related to API keys and other secured information.
 - `ui/` - Contains all the UI files, developed using Jetpack Compose.
-- `utils/` - Contains utility classes, such as those for image handling with Coil.

 ## Running the Project